SeregaSE/go-jwt/README.md

 # Golang JWT

 Implementation is simple.
 Signing and verifying JWT via hmac and sha256.
-Validate JWT by `Headeers.Exp` and `Headers.Nbf` fields.
+Validate JWT by `Headers.Exp` and `Headers.Nbf` fields.
+Use `base64.RawURLEncoding` to make JWT safe to use in web (urls).

 ## New JWT